Choupo-Moting opens Champions League account for Bayern Munich against Lokomotiv Moscow | Goal.com

 The game started with both sides aiming to outwit each other but failed to find the back of the net before the end of the first half.

-The centre-forward featured for the duration of the game in his ninth appearance across all competitions for the club.
+The attacker featured for the duration of the game in his ninth appearance across all competitions for the club.

 The victory ensured the German side reached the next stage of the Champions League without dropping a single point in the group stage.